metasfresh/metasfresh-documentation/_webui_collection/EN/CreatePurchaseOrder.md

 1. Go to the record tab "PO Line" at the bottom of the page and click ![](assets/Batch_Entry_Button.png) to open the fast order line input.
  >**Note:** Use shortcut `Alt` + `Q` / `⌥ alt` + `Q`.

-1. In the field **Product** enter a part of the product name or number and click on one of the results.
+1. In the field **Product**, enter a part of the product name or number and click on one of the results.
  >**Note 1:** Hit `SPACE` to see all available [products](NewProduct).<br><br>
  >**Note 2:** Select one of the shown options with the mouse or ![](../DE/assets/Workflow_Auftrag_Bis_Rechnung_WebUI-73797.png).